nadia-solution-tracker/third-milestone-project/README.md

 - Clicking the login on the menu, directs the user to an input form to enter login details like username and password
 - The Login form provides validations for fields that are required and also checks if login is successful
 - Signing in the form creates opens the home page and clickable menu which now includes additional features Home, Recipes, Add Recipes ,My Recipes(Personal cookbook diary),Logout
-- The new user can also view all the recipes store in the database either by clicking the **=Recipe** link on the menu or the **View all Recipes** button on the home page.
+- The new user can also view all the recipes store in the database either by clicking the **Recipe** link on the menu or the **View all Recipes** button on the home page.
 - Clicking on the Logout initiates a session time out and the user lands again on the home page with the additional features removed

 *Pages created:*-login.html